 The University treats all complaints seriously.
 Once we ascertain that the individual is one of our students, we will send them a letter outlining the complaint and requesting they behave more appropriately.

-If we receive another complaint, we may send a second letter and invite the student to a compulsory meeting with the Accommodation Office.
+If we receive another complaint, we may send a second letter and invite the student to a compulsory meeting with a College Manager.

 A third complaint may result in a meeting between the student and the Academic Registrar as a disciplinary matter under Regulation 7.